Need a different theme

 What it is:

-Transcoding (downsampling) can be enabled, if upload bandwidth is limited and/or you have many users hitting your box.
+Transcoding (also referred to as "downsampling" - reducing the quality, typically the bitrate, to a lower number to preserve bandwidth) can be enabled, if upload bandwidth is limited and/or you have many users hitting your box.

 Downsampling is done in real-time and does not affect your music tracks, - since the downsampled music is streamed to the user right away.